Engaging more Victorians in cultural and creative endeavour

 Nine councils received funding totalling $850,000 in the program's first round for projects involving some of Victoria's best known arts organisations and artists.
 These include:

 - Brimbank City Council for a puppetry festival that aims to engage with the local Vietnamese community.
 It will include works made with community members, a new work by professional artists, industry development sessions and community participation opportunities.

-- City of Whittlesea for a dance project with Ausdance and the Inaugural Dance Affair.
+- City of Whittlesea for a dance project with Ausdance Victoria and the Inaugural Dance Affair.
 Four targeted high-growth communities will participate in dance workshops and local performances, culminating in a half-day festival of public performances.

 - Yarra Ranges Shire Council for a project that pairs international company Gap Filler with five local contemporary artists to uncover unique stories, and connect people and public spaces through a series of creative interventions.